IrinaAlcala/dt-71/units/2_full_stack/w04/d2/04-dev-skills-lab-part-2.md

 ## Exercises

-The goal of the lab is to do put in a rep doing everything that you did during the _Express - Middleware_ lesson by adding the following functionality to the `express-dev-skills` project:
+The goal of the lab is to in reps doing everything that you did during the _Express - Middleware_ lesson by adding the following functionality to the `express-dev-skills` project:

 1. Display an _Add Skill_ link on the **index** view that when clicked, displays a **new** view that displays a form for entering a new Dev Skill.